newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 # The next step

 Even though now I have accumulated quite some knowledge and experience, I did not feel quite equipped yet to start my own company that brought my main interests fully together.
 In an attempt to gain the capabilities to implement my findings I studied Marketing and Communication and went to a business school.
-In the final two years of my studies I started STBY, my save haven.
+In the final two years of my studies I started the transition to becoming who i am now.

 # Conclusion